keras-team/keras-io/examples/timeseries/md/timeseries_classification_transformer.md

 with less than 100k parameters.
 Of course, parameter count and accuracy could be improved by a hyperparameter search and a more sophisticated learning rate schedule, or a different optimizer.

+You can use the trained model hosted on [Hugging Face Hub](https://huggingface.co/keras-io/timeseries_transformer_classification) and try the demo on [Hugging Face Spaces](https://huggingface.co/spaces/keras-io/timeseries_transformer_classification).